moj3ve/TapTapFlip/README.md

   - Magic

 ### Version
+1.3.1
+ - Add iOS 10 support

 1.2
  - Add iOS 9 Support

 0.0.1-11
  - Add iOS 7 Support

 0.0.1-8
  - Initial release

 ### Known Issues
- - Double tapping in unsupported camera modes (Pano and SloMo) will freeze the app.
+ - Trying to flip the camera while recording a video/timelapse will cause a crash.
+Need to add checks to see if flipping is even possible in current recording state

 ### Installation

-You'll need Theos installed on your machine of course.
-Some things which you may need to do is:
-- Update the IP I used in the Makefile
-- If so chosen add pincrush-osx to your machine.
-Otherwise remove that line from the Makefile
+Use theos to compile

 ```sh
 $ make package install